Neutrino Magnetic Moments Meet Precision $N_{\rm eff}$ Measurements: NMM bounds from constraints

-More generally, as $g_{\star}$ varies with the temperature, one has to solve Eq.~\eqref{eq:T-dec} numerically.
-The full numerical relation between $T_{\rm dec}$ and $\mu_\nu$ is shown in Fig.~\ref{fig:NMM_Tdec} within the interval $T_{\rm dec}=[1,100]$~GeV, where the temperature evolution of $g_{\star}(T)$ is taken from Ref.~\cite{Wallisch:2018rzj}.
-Also shown as a comparison are the approximate relation in Eq.~\eqref{eq:NMM-Tdec} and a similar one derived using $g_{\star}(1~\text{GeV})=73.79$.
-As expected, the numerical result approaches the analytic solutions with $g_{\star}=73.79$ and $106.75$ at the low- and high-energy ends, respectively.
+The full numerical relation between $T_{\rm dec}$ and $\mu_\nu$ is shown in Fig.~\ref{fig:NMM_Tdec}, where the temperature dependence of $g_{\star}(T)$ is taken from Ref.~\cite{Wallisch:2018rzj} and $c_{\psi}$ takes the step function as mentioned below Eq.~\eqref{eq:enhancefactor}.
+For comparison, the approximate relation in Eq.~\eqref{eq:NMM-Tdec} is also shown in Fig.~\ref{fig:NMM_Tdec}.

 The contribution of $\nu_R$ to the effective neutrino number excess, $\Delta N_{\rm eff}$, depends on $T_{\rm dec}$, and the relation can be derived from entropy conservation---see, e.g.,~\cite{Abazajian:2019oqj,Luo:2020sho,Li:2021okx}.
 Given $T_{\rm dec}$, $\Delta N_{\rm eff}$ is determined by